-Blue Jay Air has decided to discontinue its travel agency programs as part of the continuing effort to keep the company as cost efficient as possible.
-Instead the company will establish direct business relationships with its business client base.
+Blue Jay Air has recognized that its travel agency programs have been just breaking even rather than contributing to profits.
+The company has decided to discontinue the travel agency programs as part of the continuing effort to keep the company as cost efficient as possible.
+Instead, the company will establish direct business relationships with its business client base.
 Blue Jay Air will negotiate direct contractual arrangements with its business clients in order to customize client needs and leverage long-term client relationships.
 Blue Jay Air is also looking into ending its partnership with Online Travel Agencies (OTAs) to encourage passengers to book directly on their website.
-OTAs are online companies whose websites allow consumers to book flights directly via Internet (e.g. Expedia, Priceline, etc.) in exchange for a commission.
+OTAs are online companies whose websites allow consumers to book flights directly via Internet (e.g., Expedia, Priceline, etc.) in exchange for a commission.
 Blue Jay Air has noted that some major players in the travel industry have terminated their partnerships with OTAs.